BlocksCorp/KrakenSDK/README.md

 ## How do I upload my apps?
 Currently there is no official way to upload your apps to tbe Blocks market.

-You can attempt to either inject your app directly into the *apps* folder.
+You can attempt to inject your app directly into the *apps* folder.